MicrosoftDocs/sdk-api/sdk-api-src/content/libloaderapi/nf-libloaderapi-loadlibraryw.md

 If the string specifies a module name without a path and the file name extension is omitted, the function
        appends the default library extension ".DLL" to the module name.
-To prevent the function from appending .dll to the module name, include a trailing point character (.) in the module name string.
+To prevent the function from appending ".DLL" to the module name, include a trailing point character (.) in the module name string.

 ## -returns